 Is there a "Low Quantity Filter" for the Push To eBay software like there is with your other software?

-Unfortunately, no. There is no way to automatically mark products out of stock once the quantity reaches a certain threshold in the supplier's warehouse.
+There is no way to automatically mark products out of stock once the quantity reaches a certain threshold in the supplier's warehouse.
 We do offer this with our inventory automation software.
 However, with Push to eBay, even if the supplier only has one product left in stock, our system will claim that it is still in stock on your eBay account.
 In rare cases, this can lead to an issue with a customer purchasing an item that is now out of stock with the supplier.
-It isn't common, but it happens.
-The best way to check this is to know which items are sold quickly - with those items, check the supplier inventory levels occasionally to ensure they're still in stock.
+The best way to check this is to know which items sell quickly.
+With those items, check the supplier inventory levels occasionally to ensure they're still in stock.

 4. Resources & Support